Johnny Dowd: Band history

 Dowd released A Drunkard's Masterpiece in early 2008 in the U.S., Canada and Europe, followed by a European tour in April and May.
 In October, he formed the trio Black Elastic with former bandmates Kim Sherwood-Caso on guitar and vocals and Mike Edmondson on guitar.
 After several shows in the Ithaca, New York area, an expanded Johnny Dowd band was formed, composed of Sherwood-Caso, Mike Stark (keyboards), Matt Saccuccimorano (drums) and Willie B (baritone guitar).
-The group released its debut album Wake Up the Snakes in 2010.
-Willie B plays drums and bass pedals on Dowd's Do the Gargon released in 2013.
+The group released its debut album, Wake Up the Snakes, in 2010.
+Willie B plays drums and bass pedals on Dowd's Do the Gargon, released in 2013.
 Dowd's solo album That's Your Wife On The Back Of My Horse was released in 2015 and featured on several tracks the singer/songwriter Anna Coogan from Ithaca.
 She is also a guest vocalist on Dowd's next album, 2016's Execute American Folklore.
 The album contains fourteen self-written tracks.
 All instruments on this album are played by Dowd and it showcases his ability to create an electronic sound.

-On June 5, 2018, Dowd announced on his website that he is working on yet another new album, after the release of Twinkle Twinkle in January of the same year.
+On June 5, 2018, Dowd announced on his website that he was working on another new album, after the release of Twinkle Twinkle in January of the same year.
 According to Dowd, the record sounds like "a grungy garage rock thing, circa 1965."
-Kim Sherwood-Caso will, again, provide vocals on the album.
-On August 14, 2018, he wrote on his website that the new album will be released on March 1, 2019, titled Family Picnic.
+Kim Sherwood-Caso again provides vocals on the album.
+On August 14, 2018, he wrote on his website that the new album would be released on March 1, 2019, titled Family Picnic.
 Twinkle Twinkle contained jazz and blues covers as well as new versions of traditionals.
 There is also one new self-penned song on the album.
 All (electronic) instruments on the album are played by Dowd with guest vocals by Anna Coogan and Michael Edmondson.
 All fourteen tracks on Family Picnic were written by Dowd; he also played guitar and keyboards on the album.
 Kim Sherwood-Caso provides backup vocals with Michael Edmondson.
 Edmondson also played guitar and xylorimba.
 The album was well received by critics.
 In November 2019, he released Live at GrassRoots 2006, recorded in Trumansburg, New York in July 2006.
 The set featured songs that would later turn up on his Wake Up the Snakes album and the Hellwood album Chainsaw of Life.

-On March 18, 2021, Dowd announced on his website that he is working on material for a new album, titled Homemade Pie.
+On March 18, 2021, Dowd announced on his website that he was working on material for a new album, titled Homemade Pie.
 The album was released in January 2022.
-On Homemade Pie, Dowd again collaborated with vocalist Kim Sherwood Caso, Willie B. on drums and Mike Edmondson on guitar and keyboard.
+On Homemade Pie, Dowd again collaborated with vocalist Kim Sherwood-Caso, Willie B. on drums and Mike Edmondson on guitar and keyboard.
 Dowd himself was the main vocalist on the album and also played guitar and keyboard.
 He also wrote the lyrics and the music.
 The album received generally positive reviews.
-In September 2021, Dowd contributed the track "Farm Boy" on the album, The Wanderer - A Tribute to Jackie Leven.
+In September 2021, Dowd contributed the track "Farm Boy" to the album The Wanderer - A Tribute to Jackie Leven.
 He also recorded a track with Sarah Corina, "Kiss The Sky", in December 2021.